Shruti-khade/Life-Expectancy-Data-Analysis/README.md

 Author - Shruti Khade

-This Project Studies the data provided by WHO for average life expectancy for every country through the years.
+This Project studies the data provided by WHO for average life expectancy for every country through the years.
 The data is imported and preproceeded then with help of Machine learning model life Expectancy is predicited.
 Exploratory Data Anlysis is carried out to undertand the relation and to fullfill hypothesis .
 Data analysis is carried out with help of Visualization tool powerBI.